Quasiparticle properties of long-range impurities in a Bose condensate: Illustrative example: zero-range impurity

 The quasiparticle properties computed by the CS ansatz (solid red line) and perturbative GP (solid blue line) theories are shown in Fig.\ref{fig:Contact_Polaron_Properties_Figure}.
-The MF energy of the polaron, $E_{MF} = 4 \pi a_{IB}$, is plotted as a dashed black curve.
+The MF energy of the polaron, $E_{\mathrm{MF}} = 4 \pi a_{\mathrm{IB}}$, is plotted as a dashed black curve.
 First, the polaron energy remains repulsive (attractive) on the positive (negative) scattering lengths, respectively, only shifted by $a_+$, resulting from the bath-bath particle interactions.
 The polaron energies increase in magnitude as the impurity-bath coupling strengthens.
 We note that both theories remain valid even in the regime of the strong coupling parameter.
 But they both diverge near the scattering resonance, which occurs partially due to the inadequate treatment of the bath-bath coupling around the impurity.
 This is also highlighted by the failure of both theories near the scattering resonances, indicated by the gray shaded regions in the plots.

+In Fig.\ref{fig:Contact_Polaron_Properties_Figure}(b), the suppression of the quasiparticle weight as the coupling parameter $a_{\mathrm{IB}}$ approaches the strong coupling regime is clearly demonstrated.
+But we note that the quasiparticle weight always recovers one as $a_{\mathrm{IB}} \to 0$.
+This behavior holds specifically for the zero-range impurity and manifests for the long-range impurity only in the dilute-density limit.
 In Fig.\ref{fig:Contact_Polaron_Properties_Figure}(c), we show the effective mass results for both Fr\"ohlich and beyond-Fr\"ohlich models of both theories.
-The Fr\"ohlich and beyond-Fr\"ohlich effective masses exhibit symmetry around $a_{IB}^{-1} = 0$ and $a_{IB}^{-1}= a_+^{-1}$, respectively.
+The Fr\"ohlich and beyond-Fr\"ohlich effective masses exhibit symmetry around $a_{\mathrm{IB}}^{-1} = 0$ and $a_{\mathrm{IB}}^{-1}= a_+^{-1}$, respectively.
 In both cases, the effective mass converges to one as the impurity-bath coupling approaches zero.
 The results of the Fr\"ohlich model fully agrees with the results of the perturbation theory in \cite{2015_PRA_Ardila_QMC_Perturbation, 2024_Arxiv_Demler_Review_Polaron}.
 In the beyond Fr\"ohlich model, the shift of the resonance location towards a positive scattering length is qualitatively consistent with quantum Monte Carlo results \cite{2015_PRA_Ardila_QMC_Perturbation, 2024_Arxiv_Demler_Review_Polaron}.